MrAlias/otel-schema/OTEP.md

 * has already been parsed from a file or data structure
 * has been validated

-(TBD what methods should this configuration model make available for SDKs/instrumentations?)

 ### Additional interface: ParseAndValidateConfiguration

 Each language implementation supporting OpenTelemetry *MAY* support parsing a data structure instead of a file to produce a model.
 This allows implementations to provide a configuration interface without the expectation on users to parse a configuration file.
 The following demonstrates how Python and Go may provide a configuration interface to accomplish this: